If you’re interested in selling online courses, Kajabi is one of the top options out there.

-Yogi Flight School, run by Nathania Stambouli, offers an online course to help Yoga enthusiasts get better at specific postures.
+Yogi Flight School, run by Nathania Stambouli, offers a Yoga online course to help students get better at specific postures.

 The course comes packed with video lessons, recorded workshops, interviews, and access to a private community.
 Moreover, the students can upgrade to a monthly membership, which offers additional weekly live classes.